telerik/maui-docs/controls/aiprompt/commands-events.md

 In addition, the AIPrompt exposes `PromptRequest` event which is

 * `PromptRequest`&mdash;Occurs when the end-user makes a request by pressing the input button or a command.

-- `PromptRequest` event is raised when the end-user makes a request by pressing the input button or a command.
 The `PromptRequest` event handler receives two parameters:
 	- The `sender` which is the `RadAIPrompt` control.
 	- `System.EventArgs`object.